aurelienpierreeng/VirtualSecretary/docs/starting/2-configure.md

+# Configure

 **Virtual Secretary** is designed to require as little programming as possible while still retaining the full potential of Python should you need it.
 The configuration is done by using declarative `settings.ini` files and templated Python filters.

 An example configuration is provided in the repository in the `examples` folder, you can copy it somewhere and start editing it.